IsraelWell/IndexingComments/README.md

 # IndexingComments
-Create Lucene index from a data source of social media comment.
+Create Lucene index from a database of social media comments